kinkerl/django-beginner-workshop/lessons/lessons/03_new_project_c.rst

 .. code-block:: console

    $ python manage.py runserver 0.0.0.0:8000
-   Validating models...

-   0 errors found
-   September 15, 2014 - 17:49:54
+   Performing system checks...

+   System check identified no issues (0 silenced).

+   You have unapplied migrations; your app may not work properly until they are applied.
+   Run 'python manage.py migrate' to apply them.

+   October 04, 2015 - 16:32:20
-   Django version 1.6.5, using settings 'portfolio.settings'
+   Django version 1.8.5, using settings 'portfolio.settings'
-   Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.
+   Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.

 ----